magnars/dash.el/docs.md

 ## !difference `(list list2)`

 Return a new list with only the members of LIST that are not in LIST2.
-The test for equality is done with `equal', or with `!compare-fn' if that's non-nil.
+The test for equality is done with `equal`, or with `!compare-fn` if that's non-nil.

 ```cl
 (!difference (quote nil) (quote nil)) ;; => (quote nil)